jotd666/cd32load/docs/readme.txt

 - added more info in "red screen of death" about last attempted CD command
-- manage to avoid NOVBRMOVE/JOYPAD0 in some games (Rainbow Islands) or add explicit joypad support (well, adding joypad support is modifying game slaves directly, not CD32load)
+- manage to avoid NOVBRMOVE/JOYPAD0 in some games (Rainbow Islands) or add explicit joypad support (well, adding joypad support is modifying game slaves directly, not CD32load): explicit joypad support is done regularly on games that deserve it now as whdload users can benefit of it.
+Besides, the way the keyboard emulation system is made can conflict with the game if the game uses CIA-B timer for music (ex: Fire & Ice)
-- add option to force joystick type / test fire pressed at game start => forces 2-button joy
 - Kickemu does not seem to like IDEHD mode: freezes
 - replace IDE/HD code by some other IDE code which is able to read file parts (current code only reads whole files, so diskfiles + low memory => you're toast)